adam-herrala-bricker/wedding/README.md

 ## Database

-This project uses MongoDB Atlas, a cloud-based Mongo database, with the help of Mongoose for schemeas and validation.
+This project uses MongoDB Atlas, a cloud-based Mongo database, with the help of Mongoose for schemas and validation.

-User data, scene data, and media metadata is all stored in the database, with seperate 'databases' for production, development, and testing.
+User data, scene data, and media metadata is all stored in the database, with separate 'databases' for production, development, and testing.

 ## Mobile App